 “In order to understand the world, one has to turn away from it on occasion.” ~ Albert Camus

-This five day retreat offers a blend of guided mindfulness, compassion and self-compassion practices which support participants in learning to relate to their experience with more kindness and spaciousness.
+This five-day retreat offers a blend of guided mindfulness and compassionate awareness practices which support participants in learning to relate to their experience with more kindness and spaciousness.

 Periods of silent practice and times to share reflections with others are woven into the retreat program.
 We will work together with intention, and kindness.
-We will relate to themes and practices of the new Compassionate Living Program, such as mindfulness, loving-kindness, compassion and self compassion.
+We will relate to themes and practices of a new Compassionate Living Program, such as mindfulness, loving-kindness, mindful communication, compassion and self-compassion.
 There will be guided meditations, evening talks, meetings with teachers, and time for asking questions.

-While many practices will be familiar for meditation practitioners, this retreat offers the opportunity to practice for an extended period of time, in community, and with the support of experienced teachers.
+While many practices will be familiar for meditation practitioners, this retreat offers the opportunity to practise for an extended period of time, in community, and with the support of experienced teachers.

 Who is the retreat for?